kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 airflow db init
 ```

-- print the list of active DAGs
+- print the list of active DAGs (there are many example DAGs provided by Airflow)

 ```bash
 airflow dags list
 ```

-- prints the list of tasks in the "my_airflow_dag" DAG
+- prints the list of tasks in the "my_airflow_dag"

 ```bash
 airflow tasks list my_airflow_dag